bmuschko/cta-crash-course/exercises/10-built-in-functions/instructions.md

 # Exercise 10

-In this exercise, you will replace a `count`-style loop with a `for_each` loop.
-To feed in the data to the loop, you will need to transform the input value with built-in functions.
+In this exercise, you will create public and private subnets from a CIDR block without hard-coding the values.
+Instead you will use the [`cidrsubnet`](https://developer.hashicorp.com/terraform/language/functions/cidrsubnet) function to create network spaces programmatically.

 1. Inspect the existing configuration in the file named [`main.tf`](./main.tf).
-2. Turn the `count` argument used by the `aws_instance` into a `for_each` argument with the data type `set`.
+2. Create a local variable named `private_subnets`.
+Use the `cidrsubnet` function to compute 3 new subnet addresses within given IP network address prefix.
+Use the input variable `cidr` as a starting point, add 8 as the number of additional bits, and start with 1 as the whole number that can be represented as a binary integer.
-3. You will need to massage the value of the `instance_count` input variable so that it can be assigned.
-Have a look at the built-in functions [range](https://developer.hashicorp.com/terraform/language/functions/range), [tostring](https://developer.hashicorp.com/terraform/language/functions/tostring), and [toset](https://developer.hashicorp.com/terraform/language/functions/toset) for inspiration.
-Be aware that other solutions may work as well.
+2. Create a local variable named `public_subnets`.
+Use the `cidrsubnet` function to compute 3 new subnet addresses within given IP network address prefix.
+Use the input variable `cidr` as a starting point, add 8 as the number of additional bits, and start with 4 as the whole number that can be represented as a binary integer.
 4. Execute the `plan` command.
+What CIDRs do you expect to be generated?